 England set up Netball World Cup semi-final against New Zealand

-England fired a message to their Netball World Cup rivals with a dominant 58-47 win over fellow title contenders South Africa in their final group game in Liverpool.

-England’s win has set up a semi-final against New Zealand on Saturday, while the South Africans must recover in time to face favourites and triple defending champions Australia.
+Shooter Jo Harten hailed England’s best performance in two years after they stormed into the Netball World Cup semi-finals with a comprehensive victory over South Africa.

+Harten finished with 30 goals from her 33 attempts as Tracey Neville’s team turned a potentially difficult encounter into a 58-47 win to secure a last four meeting with New Zealand on Saturday.

-Tracey Neville’s team will have few fears over the identity of their future opponents after such a big win over a team that had beaten them in their previous meeting, costing them the Quad Series title in January.
+It was a major statement from England against a team who had beaten them in their last meeting in January, denying them the Quad Series title in the process.

-Goal shooter Jo Harten finished with 30 goals from 33 attempts, her long-range effort to beat the buzzer at the end of the first quarter bringing the capacity crowd to its feet.
+Harten said: “I’m really proud of the girls – I think it’s one of our best performances in the last two years.

+“South Africa are like our bogey team – whenever we come up against them they take us down to the wire, and they beat us last January.

+“We were really nervous going into that one because we really wanted to stamp our authority on the game.
+We gave them a lot of respect when we analysed them and we came out with the win.”

-The need to win the game in order to avoid the Australians in the last four had been somewhat mitigated by the Diamonds’ one-goal win over the New Zealanders earlier.
+The need to win the game in order to avoid Australia in the last four had been somewhat mitigated by the Diamonds’ slender one-goal win over the New Zealanders earlier.

 But Neville was clearly determined that her side should made a statement against their fellow unbeaten opponents, not least those who had denied them a second-consecutive major title.